-The Reflux Band (also known as the Reza Band) is a non-medicinal, non-surgical devices designed to reduce symptoms associated with laryngopharyngeal reflux (LPR) – also known as silent reflux – including chronic throat irritation and cough, hoarseness, difficulty swallowing and post nasal drip.
+The Reflux Band (also known as the Reza Band) is a non-medicinal, non-surgical device designed to reduce symptoms associated with LPR – also known as silent or airways reflux – including chronic throat irritation, cough, hoarseness, difficulty swallowing and post nasal drip.

 What is the Reflux/Reza Band?

-The REZA BAND is a device that is worn around the neck while you sleep.
+The band is a device, manufactured by Somna Therapeutics, that is worn around the neck while you sleep.
 The band aims to stop the regurgitation of stomach contents from passing through the upper oesophageal sphincter (UES) – the muscle at the top of your oesophagus that opens when you swallow and should otherwise remain closed – by adding a small amount of pressure (between 20-30 mmHg) on the UES.

 What happens when I breathe or swallow?

-According to the manufacturer Somna Therapeutics, using the REZA BAND feels like wearing a shirt collar buttoned with no effect on breathing or swallowing.
+According to the manufacturer Somna Therapeutics, using the band feels like wearing a shirt collar buttoned with no effect on breathing or swallowing.

 How is it fitted?

-The REZA BAND is positioned around your neck with cushions positioned over the cricoid cartilage area.
-A Comfort Dial allows you to slightly adjust the REZA BAND for comfort.
+The Reza Band is positioned around your neck with cushions positioned over the cricoid cartilage area.
+A Comfort Dial allows you to slightly adjust the band for comfort.

 How much does it cost and where can I buy it?

-The REZA BAND is available in the US for $169 and must be prescribed by your doctor to ensure it fits properly and is comfortable.
-In the UK it is expected to be available via GDS Medtech for £299.
+The band is available in the US for $169 and must be prescribed by your doctor to ensure it fits properly and is comfortable.
+In the UK it is available via GDS Medtech for £299.
 You can find other international distributors on the Reza Band website.